awsdocs/amazon-eks-user-guide/doc_source/windows-support.md

 (Number of private IPv4 addresses assigned to the interface attached to the node - 1) * 16
 ```

 With this significantly larger number of available IP addresses, available IP addresses shouldn't limit your ability to scale the number of Pods on your nodes\.
-For more information, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md)\.
+For more information, see [Assign more IP addresses to Amazon EKS nodes with prefixes](cni-increase-ip-addresses.md)\.